Blue Slate Turkey: An Eye-catching Addition to any Farm

 A Blue Slate turkey’s weight can change based on the animal’s age and gender.
 Female Blue Slate turkeys normally weigh between 12 and 16 pounds, while mature males can weigh up to 20 pounds or more.

-Poults, or young birds, can be born weighing as little as 1 to 2 pounds and, with the right care and nourishment, can mature in as little as 4 to 6 months.
+Poults, or young birds, can be born weighing as little as 1 to 2 pounds and, with the right care and nourishment, as little as 4 to 6 months to reach full maturity.

 How many eggs does a Blue Slate turkey lay?